Analysis of singular subspaces under random perturbations: Introduction

 \end{theorem} When applied to the operator norm and eigenvalues of Hermitian matrices, the inequality stated can be recognized as the Weyl's inequality (see \cite[Corollary III.2.6]{Bhatia}).

 The differences between subspaces $U_k$ and $\widetilde U_k$ of $A$ and $A+E$ can be quantified by calculating the separation between $U_k$ and $\widetilde U_k$.
 This is achieved using $k$ principal angles, defined as $0\le \theta_1\le \cdots \le \theta_k\le {\pi}/{2}$.
 These angles measure the distance between the two subspaces.
-For a detailed definition and further discussion of this concept, please refer to Section \ref{sec:distance}.
+A detailed definition is given in Section \ref{sec:wdk} below.
 Denote Define $\sin\angle(V_k, \widetilde V_k)$ analogously.
 The classical perturbation bound, which concerns the variations in the eigenspaces for symmetric matrices $A$ and $A+E$, was initially investigated by Davis and Kahan \cite{DK}.
 Further generalizations to singular subspaces of rectangular matrices are encapsulated in Wedin's theorem (Eq.
-(3.11) from \cite{Wedin}). \begin{theorem}[Wedin \cite{Wedin}] If $\hat\delta_k:=\sigma_k- \widetilde\sigma_{k+1}>0$, then for any unitarily invariant norm $\vvvert \cdot \vvvert$,
+(3.11) from \cite{Wedin}). \begin{theorem}[Wedin \cite{Wedin}] Let $\widetilde{A} = A + E$ as in \eqref{def:tildeA}.
+If $\hat\delta_k:=\sigma_k- \widetilde\sigma_{k+1}>0$, then for any unitarily invariant norm $\vvvert \cdot \vvvert$,

 The same result also holds for $\vvvert \sin\angle(V_k, \widetilde V_k) \vvvert$. \end{theorem}